 The new policy also reflects Allied decisions on issues such as streamlined cyber defence governance, procedures for assistance to Allied nations, and the integration of cyber defence into operational planning (including civil emergency planning).
 Further, the policy defines ways to take awareness, education, training and exercise activities forward, and encourages further progress in various cooperation initiatives, including those with partner countries and international organisations.
 It also foresees boosting NATO’s cooperation with industry based on information sharing and cooperative supply chain management.

 The growing sophistication of cyber attacks makes the protection of the Alliance’s communications and information systems (CIS) an urgent task.
-This objective has been recognised as a priority in NATO’s Strategic Concept, and has been reiterated in the two most recent Summit Declarations (Lisbon in 2010 and Wales in 2014).
+This objective has been recognised as a priority in NATO’s Strategic Concept, and has been reiterated in the two most recent Summit Declarations (Chicago in 2010 and Wales in 2014).